-Sassify Zine turned five in 2021 and to celebrate we wanted to help LGBTQ+ artists promote their work and to explore the work of one what queer intimacy looks like in the face of isolation.
+Sassify Zine turned five in 2021 and to celebrate we helped one LGBTQ+ artist promote their work and to explore what queer intimacy looks like in the face of isolation.

 £100 was awarded to the selected artist.

-We were inundated with a plethora of amazing work, and due to inequalities within the arts it was important for us to prioritise submissions from people who experience racism, identify as gender diverse or transgender, are disabled, experience learning difficulties or come from a disadvantaged background.
+Our open call for queer art was a resounding success and we were inundated with a plethora of amazing work.
+Due to inequalities within the arts it was important for us to prioritise submissions from people who experience racism, identify as gender diverse or transgender, are disabled, experience learning difficulties or come from a disadvantaged background.

 We caught up with Crash to talk queer art and the inspiration behind their submitted artworks.